 To obtain the approximate state of the solar corona, we integrate our Magnetohydrodynamic Algorithm outside a Sphere (MAS) model towards a steady-state solution.
 We set as a boundary condition the radial component of the magnetic field at the base of the corona.
 This field is deduced from the HMI magnetograph aboard the NASA's SDO spacecraft, which measure the line-of-sight component of the photospheric magnetic field from space.
 For an overview of the MAS model and its numerical methods, click here.

-The final prediction was performed in stages, using a mesh with 288 x 327 x 699 points (66 million cells).
+This final prediction was performed using a mesh with 288 x 327 x 699 points (66 million cells).
 In this approach, we relaxed the corona for about 72 physical hours using the final WTD heating parametrization.
-At this point we inserted the energized fields, relaxing the final computation for an another 6.4 physical hours.
+At this point we inserted the energized fields, relaxing the final computation for an another 8.0 physical hours.
 All told, the computations required a few days running on on a few thousand processors.

 The energized fields were developed seperately with a series of simplified "zero-beta" MHD simulations.
 These calculations incorporate time-dependent electric fields at the inner boundary designed to add shear and poloidal flux along selected filament channels.
-They were done at a resolution of (126 x 262 x 629) with a "source surface" boundary condition at 2.0 Rs.
+They were done first at a resolution of (86 x 262 x 629) with a "source surface" boundary condition at 2.0 Rs.
 Then when we were happy with the results, we re-ran the same calculation on the final high resolution grid and inserted the current-carrying (energized) component of the field into the final run.